17 Things Women Over 50 Never Do in Relationships

 People reveal who they truly are – believe them the first time.

-As you mature, you learn through trial and error that entering relationships with a renovation mindset leads to frustration on both sides.
-Your younger self might have seen potential and ignored reality, but now you assess partners as they actually are, not as they could theoretically become.
+Their younger selves might have seen potential and ignored present reality, but now they assess partners as they actually are, not as they could theoretically become.

 9. Compromise Their Core Values